 I think that Freecell's popularity stems from the game's puzzle-like nature and the fact that practically any game can be won.
-Even with excellent play, most solitaires can only be won around half of the time.
+Even with excellent play, most solitaires can only be won around half of the time, with Spider Solitaire and Klondike Solitaire being in the tougher spectrum of Solitaire games.
 Although FreeCell offers one of the highest victory rates of any solitaire, individual deals range from trivially easy to excruciatingly difficult.

 The games we'll be focusing on in this blog post are the ones that don't fit the criteria of being easy or hard to win.
 We'll be focusing on those very few games that are unwinnable.
 They're few and far between, but they're out there.
 To figure out how many unwinnable games there are, we'll first have to get a few things straight about Freecell.